hapi-server/specification/hapi-dev/HAPI-data-access-spec-dev.md

 Major API Changes
 ============

-HAPI 3.0 is backward-compatable except
+HAPI 3.0 is backward-compatible except

 In HAPI 3.0,
 1. the URL parameter `id` was replaced with `dataset`.